-Identifying and involving the right people
+Identifying and Involving the Right People

-It is important to have a clear understanding of people that have power and influence in the community.
-These 'gatekeepers' are the people that you will first share ideas with and they can help encourage others to participate in community dialogue meetings and implement feasible actions.
-These gatekeepers include, but are not limited to:
+It is important to have a clear understanding of people who have power and influence in the community.
+These 'gatekeepers' are the people whom you will first share ideas with, and they can help encourage others to participate in community dialogue meetings and implement feasible actions.
+These gatekeepers include but are not limited to: